jenna-tb-ekwealor/meep_lab/content/contact/join.md

 advanced:
   css_class: fullscreen
 ---

-{{% callout warning %}}
-This page is under construction!
-Check back soon.
-{{% /callout %}}

-I happy to speak with students interested in doing Undergraduate or Master's research in my lab.
+I am happy to speak with students interested in doing Undergraduate or Master's research in my lab.
 Please review one or two of my [publications](https://meep-lab.com/publication/) before getting in touch with me so that we can better discuss your research interests and possible projects.

 <h2>Undergraduate Opportunities</h2>